Los Ciegos Del Barrio: History

 Later in 2016, Los Ciegos released their first ever official music video, "Mama Used to Say," followed by videos of "Baby Boy" and "Eclipse."
 Los Ciegos ended the year by winning the City Access Award for their contributions to numerous charities and communities around the country.

 In the Spring of 2018, in the wake of the Parkland school shooting, Los Ciegos recorded their version of Tom Petty's "I Won't Back Down," sung by Alvin Suarez.
 The song also features vocal help by Alvin's identical twin daughters, Elizia and Catalina.
 Rosa Ramirez also provided some backing vocals, as she did in "El Futuro Comienza Ahora" and "I'm No Fool For You" from the 2016 album.
 "I Won't Back Down" was debuted live that summer at the Clarendon Make Music Festival near Arlington, Virginia.
 The group performed with a young rapper by the name of Ai Righteous.

 In 2019, Jimmy Fontanez announced that he would be leaving the group, as he would be moving to another state.
 With Machete already having moved out of state several years before and his availability being limited, this would leave the Suarez twins as the only remaining core members of the group.
 Tony Jimenez, Domingo Pascual, Rosa Ramirez and percussionist newcomer Ana Laborde are occasionally featured with the twins.

-On February 3, 2020, tragedy struck, as original member, Jaime Diaz lost a long-time battle with cancer, passing away at 12:30pm that afternoon.
+On February 3, 2020, tragedy struck, as original member, Jaime Diaz lost a long-time battle with cancer, dying at 12:30 pm that afternoon.
 It was a devastating loss to Los Ciegos, as well as to many other musicians and bands with whom he played.
-Despite many delays and changes to the music scene due to the COVID-19 pandemic of 2020, Los Ciegos released a single entitled "Our Land."
+Despite many delays and changes to the music scene due to the COVID-19 pandemic of 2020, Los Ciegos released a single entitled "Our Land".
 This single is a collaboration between Los Ciegos and Ai Righteous.
 Both Alvin and Derek Christopher Suarez sing lead vocals, while Ai Righteous raps. alvin Suarez's young twin daughters are once again featured.
 Los Ciegos hope to release their next album at the end of 2020.